-[9] The reason given by OSCR in its letter dated 26 April 2018 for refusing to enter Trading in the Register was that the company would be carrying out a significant level of activity which was not in furtherance of its charitable purposes, and therefore that the body as a whole did not provide public benefit.
+[9] The reason given by OSCR in its letter dated 26 April 2018 for refusing to enter Hotels in the Register was that the principal activities of the company did not provide public benefit in furtherance of its stated charitable purposes, and that therefore as a whole the company did not provide public benefit.
 In arriving at this decision, OSCR drew a distinction between (a) activities which directly advance charitable purposes and (b) activities undertaken with the aim of generating profits to be applied for charitable purposes.
-The activities of the Mill Shop and Mill Café, and the manufacture of ice cream, were considered not to be activities that advanced the charitable purposes which could be inferred from Trading's objects.
 OSCR concluded: